DOSYCORPS/pocketwatch-api/source/index.html.md

   duration | The unit to count total timer duration in.
 Must be one of "second", "minute", "hour", "day", "week", "month" durationCount | The number of duration units your timer will exist for.
 Must be positive whole number greater than or equal to 1 url |  The full URL that your timer will request ( only http or https schemes are supported ) method | The HTTP method your timer will use to request your URL.
-Must be one of GET or POST. name | A descriptive name for your timer.
+Must be one of GET, POST, PUT, PATCH, HEAD or DELETE.
+The client library will fill it as GET if omitted. body | Optional.
+Valid for method that's not GET or HEAD.
+If present, must be a string value.
+The request body to send. contentType | Optional, defaults to 'application/json'.
+The value of the 'Content-Type' header of your request.
+Valid for requests with a body.
+If present must be a string. name | Optional.
+A descriptive name for your timer.
 Is not required to be unique.
 Can contain spaces.
-Optional.
+If present must be a string.

   <aside class="success">
     Remember — Include `apiKey` with the above request to authenticate!